-Everleigh's stage one land release is due for release soon, with prices starting from $197,500.
+Everleigh's stage one land release is now available, with prices starting from $197,500.
 You can find our sales office at 146 Teviot Road, Greenbank - open between 10am and 5pm daily.

 Want to know more?
 Register to stay in the know.